rndme/cia/README.md

 `._blnPublishReducers`	if true, add a reducer property to the instance to allow customization <br />
 `._blnStrictReducers`	if true, dispatch()ing missing reducer types will throw instead of fire a _MISSING_ internal <br />
 `._blnErrorThrowing`	if true, throw on errors instead of dispatch()ing reducer errors as an _ERROR_ type internal <br />
+`._blnForget`		if true, don't keep dispatched actions in .history.
+Prevents .after()'s firing on adding capability `._blnDeferSubscriptions`	if true, debounce state-change callbacks. note: only last event of cluster will be passed `._blnDeferPeriod= 15`		w/_blnDeferSubscriptions, ms to wait for activity to cease before firing a state-change

 ## Methods